 Product qualified leads demonstrate interest by signing up for a free trial or lower-tier paid version of your product.
 With a focus on self-service, the PQL model has become a staple of SaaS companies; site visitors can sign up and try software straight from the company’s website.
+(You can learn more about lead forms that work for SaaS companies here.)

 Of course, many traditional service businesses adopt a similar framework.
 For example, a massage therapy franchise might offer a discounted first massage, and then after a customer tries out their service, they’ll upsell a program consisting of multiple sessions worth hundreds of dollars.